sambacha/dai-backstop-syndicate/documents/proposal-one.md

 ### Usage of Funds beyond Participation in Auction
 Besides Gas Costs for Sending Transactions, No Funds shall be used besides the stated explicted purpose of 'SPE'.

+## Necessary

+## Sufficient

+Definition: A condition A is said to be sufficient for a condition B, if (and only if) the truth (/existence /occurrence) [as the case may be] of A guarantees (or brings about) the truth (/existence /occurrence) of B.

 ## Legal